Skip to main content

 Citylink coach services 915 and 917 run between Kyle of Lochalsh and Portree, with a few of the 915 services continuing all the way to the ferry Terminal at Uig.
 Pre-booking is highly recommended for Citylink.

-Stagecoach runs bus service 55 between Kyle of Lochalsh and Broadford, service 52 between Broadford, Sconser (for the Isle of Raasay ferry) and Portree, and services 57A and 57C between Portree and Uig.
+Stagecoach runs bus service 55 between Kyle of Lochalsh and Broadford; services 52, 152 and 155 between Broadford, Sconser (for the Isle of Raasay ferry) and Portree; and services 57A and 57C between Portree and Uig.
 See our Guide to the Outer Hebrides for ferries from Uig to North Uist and Harris.

 People wishing to get from Kyle of Lochalsh to Armadale for the ferry to Mallaig should change buses in Broadford, however, if you are travelling south from Portree the number 52 continues to Armadale so there's no need to change.